MileHacker Logo

 Visa Types & Application

-Many nationalities enjoy visa-free entry for tourism, usually for 30 or 90 days.
-Citizens from countries like Australia, Canada, EU, Japan, New Zealand, UK, and USA generally do not require a 90-day tourist visa days.
+Many nationalities enjoy visa-complimentary entry for tourism, usually for 30 or 90 days.
+Citizens from countries like Australia, Canada, EU, Japan, New Zealand, UK, and USA typically don't require a visa for stays up to 90 days.
 ASEAN citizens typically receive 30 days.

 For Some Nationalities